dborncamp/rocketlabs/README.md

 - Implement WebSocket support for real-time telemetry updates.
 - Improve error handling and logging in both frontend and backend.
 - Check for existing satellite IDs before making requests to the backend for graphing or give user feedback if no data is found.
+- Add unit tests for the frontend components.